Cohomology of the pure symmetric automorphisms of right-angled Artin groups: The cohomology ring

-{\textbf{Type 2:}} Pairs $(\tau,j)$ for $\tau$ a rank 1 essential vertex and $v_j$ a vertex in $\G$.
-In $\tau$ every based partition is trivial except for one $\tau_i=\{\{v_i\},P_1,P_2\}$.
-We will assume that the minimal element is in $P_1$ and $P_2$ must consist of a unique connected component; in other case, it would admit a split.
+{\textbf{Type 2:}} Pairs $(\tau,v_j)$ for $\tau$ a rank 1 essential vertex and $v_j\in\G$.
+In $\tau$ every based partition is trivial except for $\tau_i=\{\{v_i\},P_1,P_2\}$.
+We assume that $\min_i\in P_1$, so $P_2$ must consist of a unique connected component; in other case, it would admit a split.
 Again, we consider several subcases.